Blog/8 min read/Updated 2026-05-14

 What Causes Pump Cavitation?

-What Causes Pump Cavitation? explained for Karnataka industrial buyers.
-Learn selection factors, failure modes, maintenance checks, and when to ask FlowCore for pump engineering support.
+What Causes Pump Cavitation? — practical engineering guidance for Karnataka industrial buyers.
+Selection factors, failure diagnosis, maintenance checks, and when to ask FlowCore for pump support.

 What does a correct pump cavitation causes selection actually look like?
 Not the catalogue answer — the one that accounts for actual flow, real static head, site suction conditions, and what happens when demand changes across the day.

-This guide covers NPSH, suction restriction, vapor pressure, and field symptoms.
-The aim is to give a consultant, facility manager, or plant engineer enough context to ask the right questions before specifying or ordering.
+This covers NPSH, suction restriction, vapor pressure, and field symptoms.
+The aim is to give a consultant, plant engineer, or facility team enough technical context to ask the right questions before specifying or ordering.

 Quick Answer